-The Ultimate Jaguar Safari
+The Ultimate Jaguar Safari in the Pantanal

 One rejuvenating evening at the Rosewood São Paulo kicks off your luxury Brazil safari before your complete immersion into the Pantanal.

-Your luxury Brazil safari finally concludes at Caiman Lodge, the ecotourism pioneer of Brazil’s Southern Pantanal.
+Your Brazil safari finally concludes at Caiman Lodge, the ecotourism pioneer of Brazil’s Southern Pantanal.
 Situated within the Caiman Ecological Refuge, this remote property offers an array of highly personalized wildlife encounters.
 Over three nights, enjoy three daily activities, such as photographic safaris in custom vehicles, Canadian canoe trips, nocturnal spotlighting, Jeep safari, and nature walks, each led by local Caimaners and expert naturalists.
 In addition to ecotourism, Caiman Lodge is also involved with environmental research and conservation projects.
 This includes the Onçafari Jaguar Project, the Hyacinth Macaw Project, and the Blue-Fronted Parrot Project, among others.
 Guests have a unique opportunity to workshop with these projects.